A uniform quantitative Manin-Mumford theorem for curves over function fields: Introduction

-\paragraph{\it Positive characterstic} One might ask whether an analogue of this conjecture is true in positive characteristic.
+One might ask whether an analogue of this conjecture is true in positive characteristic.
 Since for $K=\overline{\mathbb{F}}_p$ every $K$-point of a curve over $K$ is a torsion point, the naive analogue is certainly not true.
-Scanlon \cite[Proposition 4.4]{Sca01} and later Pink and Roessler \cite[Theorem 3.6]{PR04} found and proved a suitable analogue of the Manin--Mumford conjecture in positive characteristic, using separate methods. \paragraph{\it Uniformity} It is reasonable to ask whether the number of torsion points contained in $j_D(X(K))$ is uniformly bounded only in terms of the genus $g$.
-This has recently been proven by Kühne \cite[Theorem 2]{Kuh21} in characteristic $0$. \paragraph{\it Quantitative Bounds} It would be interesting to have an explicit upper bound for the number of torsion points in $j_D(X(K))$.
-If the curve $X$ is defined over a number field $F$ and $J$ has complex multiplication, Coleman \cite[Theorem A]{Col85} obtained the explicit bound $pg$ for a prime number $p\ge5$ depending on the ramification of $K/\mathbb{Q}$ and the reduction type of $X$.
-Buium \cite[Theorem A]{Bui96} obtained the bound $p^{4g}3^g(p(2g-2)+6g)g!$ without the condition of complex multiplication.
+Scanlon \cite[Proposition 4.4]{Sca01} and later Pink and R\"{o}ssler \cite[Theorem 3.6]{PR04} found and proved a suitable analogue of the Manin--Mumford conjecture in positive characteristic, using separate methods.